-It is recommended, however, that in order to reduce microbiological hazard, the infusion solutions should be prepared immediately prior to use and infusion commenced as soon as practicable after preparation.
-If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.
+Chemical and physical in-use stability has been demonstrated in glucose 50 mg/ml (5%) and in sodium chloride 9 mg/ml (0.9%) for 72 hours at 2 to 8 °C. From a microbiological point of view, the product should be used immediately.
+If not used immediately, in-use storage time and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.